 Robert McEwen’s poetry dissertation, Heartwood and other poems, available on the Digital Commons at UNL

 News article published by Chadrad on the release of McEwen’s second book.

 Roy Scheele has been publishing poetry since Pointing Out the Sky in 1985, which was a finalist for the Walt Whitman Award at the Poetry Society of America.
 His most recent volume is A Far Allegiance (2010).

 Important web presence:

-Roy Scheele has three poems on the Poetry Foundation website.
+Roy Scheele has nine poems on the Poetry Foundation website.

 Roy Scheele on the Poets and Writers website.

 Mary Hickman has published two chapbooks and two books of poetry, the most recent is Rayfish (forthcoming 2017) and This is the Homeland (2015).